Abhijitsingh8812/IMDb-Content-Recommender-Movie-TV-Series-Suggestion-System/README.md

 Recommendation engine with machine learning (e.g., collaborative filtering).

 👨‍💻 Author
-Developed by [Your Name] as a learning project for Python, Web Scraping, and Content Recommendation Systems.
+Developed by Abhijit Kumar as a learning project for Python, Web Scraping, and Content Recommendation Systems.

 yaml
 Copy code

 ---

-👉 You can directly use this README (replace `[Your Name]` + repo link).
+👉 You can directly use this README (replace `Abhijit Kumar` + repo link).

 Do you want me to also create a **requirements.txt** for this recommender project (so GitHub users can install easily)?